 Street Food safety in Thailand

 Now, street food might look super tempting for meat lovers.
-But it’s not as safe as Amsterdam nor as dodgy as Egypt or India.
+But it’s not as safe as Amsterdam nor as dodgy as Egypt or India’s street food.
 So, in Chiang Mai, we went with our gut and tried some steamed and baked street bites.
 They were not just tasty but also pretty healthy.

 Thai Cuisine Overview